Garden stones come in many different types available for landscape use.

 Rock is lovely and interesting dry, but when used in a water feature its true texture and color becomes apparent.
 For a beautiful, natural pool or poolside setting, paddle stones are just perfect.
 Because they are available in a variety of neutral colors, you can work with them to create subtle, natural mosaics and designs.

 Cobbles are also very attractive in decorative water features.
-Used as the base of a fountain or pond, these decorative stones add texture and depth to the feature.
+Used as the base of a fountain or pond, these decorative stones for gardens add texture and depth to the feature.
 It is easy to find cobbles in sizes that work well with even very small water features.

 Stone Hardscape Is The Safe Choice For Fire Features